yorgosper/yorgosper/README.md

-- 👋 Hi, I’m @yorgosper aka Yorgos
+- 👋 Hi, I’m Yorgos
 - 👀 I’m interested in js
 - 🌱 I’m currently learning all
 - 💞️ I’m looking to collaborate on everything